openedx/edx-documentation/en_us/shared/developing_course/controlling_content_visibility.rst

 Enabling Subsection Prerequisites
 =================================

-To make it possible to configure prerequisite subsections in a course, follow these steps.
+To enable prerequisite subsections in a course, follow these steps.

 #.
 From the **Settings** menu, select **Advanced Settings**.